CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 09. Methods/README.md

 In this method after the multiplication, by using the `return` the method will produce as a result of its execution the integer variable `result`.

-### Compatibility of the Result and the Retuning Type
+### Compatibility of the Result and the Returning Type

 The result returned by the method, can be of a type that is **compatible** (the one that can be implicitly converted) with the type of the returned value `<return_type>`.